olivierfriard/BORIS/README.md

 # Licence

->This program is distributed in the hope that it will be useful,
->but WITHOUT ANY WARRANTY; without even the implied warranty of
->ERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
->NU General Public License for more details.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 Distributed with a [GPL v.3 license](LICENSE.TXT).